Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 5

 Knicks Performance Insights

-- The Knicks are dishing out just 22.9 assists per contest, which ranks third-worst in the league.
+- In terms of assists, the Knicks are averaging only 22.9 assists per game (third-worst in league).

 Heat Performance Insights

-- This season the Heat are ranked 25th in the league in assists at 23.8 per game.
+- At 23.8 assists per game, the Heat are 25th in the league.

 - Beyond the arc, the Heat are 16th in the NBA in 3-pointers made per game (12).
 They are fourth-worst in 3-point percentage at 34.4%.